Dettwiller Foundation - Funder Overview

 Board of Directors:

-- Leslie Wood, Director (based in White House, TN; previously with DET Distributing Company)
+- Leslie Wood, Director and Secretary (based in White House, TN; previously with DET Distributing Company)

-The Board of Directors meets twice annually to finalize funding decisions in June and December.
+The Board of Directors meets twice annually to finalise funding decisions in June and December.

 Application Process & Timeline